theoduf/ITR-LotPT/README.md

 ### Copyright of third-party CC0 assets

-All third-party assets present in the [assets/thirdparty](assets/thirdparty) directory are copyright of [Kenney](http://kenney.nl/).
+All third-party assets present in the [assets/thirdparty/images](assets/thirdparty/images) directory are copyright of [Kenney](http://kenney.nl/).

+The soundtrack TowerRunSoundtrack8bit.wav is copyright of [Theodor Hoff](https://github.com/theoduf).

 ## Trademark notice